-Conditions: Cataloging copy source for the record is LCDB or OCLC; location SML stacks; record is not CIP (E/L blank or 4).
+Conditions: Cataloging copy source for the record is OCLC; location SML stacks; record is not CIP (E/L blank, I, or 4).

 _____ A1.
 Is there any evidence that the book is damaged?
 If the book is damaged and there is no OK to add note from the selector; route to your supervisor.
 If there is an OK from the selector, consult with your supervisor about an appropriate local note.

 _____ A2.
 What location are you cataloging for?
-Is book for SML stacks? (and if so, for Judaica, L+B?)
-Some locations may require special processing, e.g. all books for the Near East collection are cataloged by the Near East team, Arts Library has a different oversize.
+Is book for SML stacks? (and if so, for Judaica, L&B?)
+Some locations may require special processing, e.g. all books for the Near East collection are cataloged by the Specialty Cataloging Team.
 If you are not authorized to catalog for the location, route the book to your supervisor.
 Once you are familiar with basic SML processing, you may be assigned and learn how to process cataloging copy for school and departmental libraries and SML special collections.

 _____ A3.
 Roman alphabet or not?

-- If the title page is non-roman, the book is generally processed by the appropriate SML area team: East Asia (Chinese/Japanese/Korean), Hebraica, Near East (Arabic/Persian), Slavic/East European.
+- If the title page is non-roman, the book is generally processed by the Specialty Cataloging Team: East Asia (Chinese/Japanese/Korean), Hebraica, Near East (Arabic/Persian), Slavic/East European.

 - Roman alphabet Eastern European/former Soviet bloc languages must be processed by that team, e.g. Finnish, Hungarian, Romanian